 Part III.
 Memory and Knowledge¶

-At this point, the agent is no longer just reasoning, and no longer just using tools safely.
-The next temptation appears: give it memory so that it does not start every run from zero.
+At this point, the agent is no longer just reasoning, and no longer just approaching actions safely.
+In the same support case, the next temptation appears: give it memory so it no longer starts every run from zero and can hold onto user history.

-That is the right step, but it is also where many systems start quietly accumulating debt:
+That is the right step, but it is also where many systems start quietly accumulating debt.
+The same support agent can easily turn useful state into a durable error source unless memory is designed as a controlled layer.

 - they save everything into memory;